doctrine/doctrine-website/README.md

 This is the Doctrine Sculpin website code.

+## Setup

+First clone the source code for the website to a directory like `/data`:

+    cd /data
+    git clone git@github.com:doctrine/doctrine-website-sculpin.git
+    composer install

+Next clone the repository which holds the built source code to `/data/doctrine-website-sculpin-build-prod`:

+    git clone git@github.com:doctrine/doctrine-website-sculpin-build.git /data/doctrine-website-sculpin-build-prod

+Create a development directory for you to create dev builds in `/data/doctrine-website-sculpin-build-dev` for testing:

+    mkdir /data/doctrine-website-sculpin-build-dev

 ## Prepare Docs for Sculpin Build

-This command accepts an argument where for the Doctrine repositories with the documentation will be cloned.
+This command accepts an argument for where the Doctrine repositories with the documentation will be cloned:

-    ./vendor/bin/sculpin prepare-docs /data/doctrine
+    ./vendor/bin/sculpin doctrine:prepare-docs /data/doctrine

+## Build the Website for Development

+Now you are ready to build the website for the first time:

+    ./vendor/bin/sculpin doctrine:build-website /data/doctrine-website-sculpin-build-dev --env=dev

+Setup `lcl.doctrine-project.org` locally and point your webserver at `/data/doctrine-website-sculpin-build-dev` to see the website:

+## Build the Website for Production

+Now to make a production build:

+    ./vendor/bin/sculpin doctrine:build-website /data/doctrine-website-sculpin-build-prod --env=prod

+To publish the new version pass the `--publish` option:

+    ./vendor/bin/sculpin doctrine:build-website /data/doctrine-website-sculpin-build-prod --env=prod --publish

 ## TODO